Linguistic Gloss Generator

 Setting Up The Input

 Be sure to provide at least three lines in the input, with your gloss on the second last line and your translation on the last line.
-(ZBB can work with two).
+(The ZBB option can work with just two).
 In this case your input would look like this:

 Astra inclinant, sed non obligant.